aaronnat23/Car-Classification/README.md

 ```bash
  python pre-process.py
 ```
-- to split train dataset by train/valid/test
+- To split train dataset by train/valid/test
+- We augmented the color of each images to generate 2 more images.
+- This is done to increase the number of train dataset for each class.
+- Each original image was converted to from RGB to BGR and BGR to HSV respectively.

 # Train Dataset
 ```bash